non/ivth/README.md

 Currently only `:` and `;` are fast.
-Until some of the problems with the interpretation model are overcome it's not clear that writing other fast words is very useful--if notx, we can remove the distinction of these two modes and possible get ride of the `;` word as well.
+Until some of the problems with the interpretation model are overcome it's not clear that writing other fast words is very useful--if not, we can remove the distinction of these two modes and possible get ride of the `;` word as well.

 ### Built-in Words

-There are currently 11 built-in words, although once Ivth is finished this number should be much smaller.
+There are currently 9 built-in words, although once Ivth is finished this number should be much smaller.
 They are currently:

   * `(*` Used to start a comment (can be removed).